jaclx5/5-min-ds/_drafts/sequence_alignments_4.md

 Now that we know the concepts behind Dynamic Programming, let's design a simple sequence alignment algorithm exploiting them and see how it actually performs comparing with our Brute Force approach.

-Here is the outline of our algorithm:
+Here is the outline of the algorithm:

 1. Start with a tree containing only the initial partial alignment, i.e., the on containing the unaligned sequences: $$start \in Aln_{0,0}$$.